MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Reports/Update-MgDeviceManagementReport.md

     - `[Status <DeviceManagementReportStatus?>]`: Possible statuses associated with a generated report
     - `[Url <String>]`: Temporary location of the exported report

-CACHEDREPORTCONFIGURATIONS <IMicrosoftGraphDeviceManagementCachedReportConfiguration\[]>: Entity representing the configuration of a cached report
+`CACHEDREPORTCONFIGURATIONS <IMicrosoftGraphDeviceManagementCachedReportConfiguration[]>`: Entity representing the configuration of a cached report
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ExpirationDateTime <DateTime?>]`: Time that the cached report expires
   - `[Filter <String>]`: Filters applied on report creation.
   - `[LastRefreshDateTime <DateTime?>]`: Time that the cached report was last refreshed